 William Bryant was born the second son of a substantial yeoman who owned several farms in the coterminous parishes of Luxulyan, Lanivet, and Lanivery, on the 6th of February, 1778, at Gunwen in the parish of Luxulyan.
 His parents were staunch Methodist and were very pious.
-His maternal grandmother was a quakeress.
+His maternal grandmother was a Quakeress.
 From the first an extremely religious lad, O’Bryan was much impressed by the preaching of John Wesley, and studied his ‘Christian Pattern.’
 Other favourite books were Law’s ‘Serious Call,’ Baxter’s ‘Saints’ Rest,’ and Bunyan’s ‘Holy War.’
 On November 5th, 1795, at the age of 18, William joined the Wesleyan Church and at once began to exhort his friends and neighbours to turn to God.
-He soon became a self-appointed home missionary, and established Wesleyan Churches in Mawgan, St. Mabyn, St. Neot, St. Eval, and many other places.
+He soon became a self-appointed home missionary and established Wesleyan Churches in Mawgan, St. Mabyn, St. Neot, St. Eval, and many other places.
 He married Catherine Cowlin on 9 July 1803; they had two sons and six daughters.

 1815 proved to be a year of change for William, first, in wishing to adopt Irish ancestry, he changed his name to O’Bryan and secondly, with his irregular work as an evangelist, he was excluded from the Wesleyan Church.
-This however, did not prevent William in his evangelical crusade and he continued to preach his sermons to the parishes of North East Cornwall and North West Devon and the branch became known as “Bryanites”.
-On July 15th, 1815 he left his home in Luxulyan, and preached in several parishes around Launceston when on his way into Devon, On August 20th, on his return from Devon, he stopped to preach to a large concourse of people at Warbstow Burrow before returning to his home in Luxulyan.
-He did not tarry long at home, but set out almost immediately on another preaching tour.
+This, however, did not prevent William in his evangelical crusade and he continued to preach his sermons to the parishes of North East Cornwall and North West Devon and the branch became known as “Bryanites”.
+On July 15th, 1815 he left his home in Luxulyan and preached in several parishes around Launceston when on his way into Devon, On August 20th, on his return from Devon, he stopped to preach to a large concourse of people at Warbstow Burrow before returning to his home in Luxulyan.
+He did not tarry long at home but set out almost immediately on another preaching tour.
 As he went he preached in farm kitchens, on village greens, by the roadside, and where ever a congregation could be gathered.
 On October 9th he reached Shebbear, Devon, and the same evening preached in the kitchen of Lake farmhouse.
 There, after the preaching service, the first Society of the People, afterwards called ‘Bible Christians’ was formed, consisting of 22 members.

 The work extended rapidly in the parishes around Launceston, and the first Bible Christian Conference was held in Badash farmhouse, Launceston (left), in 1819.
-It was commenced on August 17th, and closed on August 27th.
+It was commenced on August 17th and closed on August 27th.
 William was president and James Thorpe secretary.
-The form of a deed securing chapels was read and adopted, and after a long discussion the decision to recognise females as itinerants was reached.
+The form of a deed securing chapels was read and adopted and after a long discussion the decision to recognise females as itinerants were reached.
 The second conference was also held at Badash.
 At this conference part of the minutes offered this advice ‘take care of your health, rise early, spend much time in prayer, be sober in the midst of excitement, be diligent at all times, punctual in all things, strictly fair and impartial in the treatment of all persons, and especially tender and considerate to the fallen and erring.’
-Nonconformity to the world in the matter of dress was strongly urged on all the members of denomination.
+Nonconformity to the world in the matter of dress was strongly urged on all the members of the denomination.

-O’Bryan left the society in 1831 over administrative differences and began an itinerant evangelism in the United States between 1831 and 1862 and crossed the Atlantic 13 times, preaching to North Americans, but failed to establish a church.
-His wife died at Brooklyn, where they had settled, in March, 1860 with William living to the ripe old age of 90 dying on January 8th, 1868 also in Brooklyn.
+O’Bryan left the society in 1831 over administrative differences and began itinerant evangelism in the United States between 1831 and 1862 and crossed the Atlantic 13 times, preaching to North Americans, but failed to establish a church.
+His wife died at Brooklyn, where they had settled, in March 1860 with William living to the ripe old age of 90 dying on January 8th, 1868 also in Brooklyn.

 At the first conference held four years after the Society was formed, 29 persons were appointed to twelve circuits.
 There was no Launceston Circuit then, nor until 1841, the societies that later constituted the Launceston Circuit were the part of other and widely extended circuits.
-On page 8 of the published minutes of conference of 1841 are this question and answer;
+On page 8 of the published minutes of the conference of 1841 are this question and answer;

 Q.-Shall the Shebbear, Week St. Mary, and Brentor Circuit be divided?